cpmech/laclib/README.md

 # laclib - Linear Algebra C++ Library

-This project implements some structures and functions to assist in the development of code dealing with linear algebra algorithms.
-For instance, this project wraps some solvers for larse linear systems and several BLAS routines.
+This project implements some structures and functions to assist in developing code for linear algebra computations.
+For instance, this project wraps some BLAS routines and solvers for sparse linear systems.

-**NOTE**: The files starting with `zz_...` are **unit tests** whereas the files starting with `zzi_...` are **integration tests** (those involving more than one single structure or function).
+In this repository, the files starting with `zz_...` are **unit tests** whereas the files such as `zzi_...` are **integration tests** (those involving more than one single structure or function).

 ## Installation